shaneu/indahaus/README.md

 For running in a local kubernetes cluster you can use my favorite, [kind](https://kind.sigs.k8s.io/), install instructions [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).

-##### NOTE
-Not tested with minikube.
+##### NOTE: not tested with minikube.
 I have scars and can't go back.
 I imagine it works?

 Then you'll need [kubectl](https://kubernetes.io/docs/tasks/tools/).